 However, modifications to search and bench warrant laws vary by state.
 For example, recent ‘red flag’ laws do provide law enforcement and the judicial branch with greater ease is issuing and serving search warrants.

-Suspect you may have a record including a warrant, or maybe you’re wondering how to find out if criminal charges are filed against you?
+Suspect you may have a record including a warrant, or maybe you’re wondering if a criminal case has been brought against you.
 This can take a little extra effort since people are not often notified if a criminal charge is brought against them by a court.
 This is so that defendants don’t flee when they find out there is a possible pending arrest.

 Someone’s warrant may have been created for any of three varieties of criminal activity:

-2. A misdemeanor: Warrants for misdemeanor crimes are less serious than felony crimes, but more serious than infractions.
+- A misdemeanor: Warrants for misdemeanor crimes are less serious than felony crimes, but more serious than infractions.
 There are also classes of misdemeanors.
-If someone is accused of committing a misdemeanor, it isn’t a bad idea to get a lawyer to not only prevent arrest, but also to possibly have the crime expunged from their criminal background check now and in the future.
+If someone is accused of committing a misdemeanor, it isn’t a bad idea to get a lawyer to not only prevent arrest but also to possibly have the crime expunged from their criminal background check now and in the future.

 Your legal team needs to work closely with the courts and applicable law to prevent this from staying on your record if possible, especially in the case of a minor.
 For adult felony charges, these usually stay on your background check records for at least seven years, and sometimes longer.